-On 1st April 2017, Xoserve took on its role as the gas industry’s Central Data Services Provider (CDSP), marking the completion of the FGO Programme.
+On 1st April 2017, Xoserve took on its role as the gas industry’s Central Data Service Provider (CDSP), marking the completion of the FGO Programme.
 So what does this mean for Xoserve and its customers?

 - All Gas Transporter and Shipper customers have signed up to the Data Services Contract (DSC) with Xoserve, meaning that they have shared responsibility for making decisions about the services provided under the DSC and for funding Xoserve to carry out its service delivery activities and change programmes.